marysabelmejia/Pac-Man/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Pac-Man lives!
-Learning to control the DOM, while simulating a hungry Pac-Man and getting him to reverse direction.
-Super Fun!
+While learning to control the DOM, we moved two images across a screen in each direction, simulating a hungry Pac-Man and getting him to reverse direction.
+In addition, I modified the background color to more closely resemble the original game.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage

-Info someone would use to get started running your project on their machine
+Load the html file onto your web browser and enjoy as Pac-Man moves across your screen!
+Change the speed by changing the time parameter of setInterval.

 <p align="right">(<a href="#top">back to top</a>)</p>